 shotwell for linux

 Shotwell’s interface hasn’t changed much since its inception in 2009.
 So, why is it on the list?
 Just because I like it.
 It’s basic enough that it launches almost instantly, faster than GIMP or something more feature-heavy.
-You don’t want to be doing advanced photo editing any time you open a photo, after all.
+You don’t want to be doing advanced photo editing any time you open a photo.
 It lets you import photos from Disks or Digital Cameras, and organize images based on events, tags, and folders.
-It also has basic photo editing features and format conversion and also supports uploading to web services (Facebook, Flickr, Tumblr, etc).
+It also has basic photo editing features and format conversion and supports uploading to web services (Facebook, Flickr, Tumblr, etc).

 sudo apt-get install shotwell